jme900/camp-catcher/README.md

 # camp-catcher
-Currently building an open-source Parks Canada site monitor for cancelations of popular sites in BC and Alberta.
+Currently building an open-source Parks Canada site monitor for cancellations of popular sites in BC and Alberta.
 # Camp Catcher Backend

 Camp Catcher Backend is a Python-based tool designed to continuously monitor Parks Canada's website for campsite availability updates.
 It serves as the backend component of the Camp Catcher project, which aims to provide timely notifications to users when popular campsites in British Columbia and Alberta (with plans to expand to other provinces) become available due to cancellations.